Evidence, Money & Drug Selection: a short course in pharmacoeconomics

 Please DO NOT CONTACT WHO for INDIVIDUAL participation in courses – they would be organised by the countries.

-Medicine Access and Rational Use (MAR)
+Policy, Access and Use (PAU)

 20 Avenue Appia